gidavies/AzureDevOpsLab/AzureDevOpsLab6.md

 <img src="images/Lab6_11.jpg" width="624"/>

-Keep the defaults (although note the options to limit the stages deployed to and to select the artifact versions) and clicj Create:
+Keep the defaults (although note the options to limit the stages deployed to and to select the artifact versions) and click Create:

 <img src="images/Lab6_12.jpg" width="312"/>